stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 **Is ngInclude bad?**

 No. You need to pay special attention to where and how you use it.
-It's problem is exacerbated here because it is nested in multiple `ngRepeat` elements.
-Used sparingly you would never notice the difference.
+It's problem is exacerbated because it is nested in multiple `ngRepeat` elements.
+If used sparingly you would likely never notice the difference.

-I recommend creating _more_ components from the beginning.
-You may create more source files but you will benefit greatly from the granular architecture of components.
+However, I recommend creating **more** components from the beginning.
+It produces more source files but you will benefit _greatly_ from the granular architecture of components.
 Besides most web frameworks are heading this way too.

 It was
 [Ben Nadel's blog post that inspired my effort](http://www.bennadel.com/blog/2738-using-ngrepeat-with-nginclude-hurts-performance-in-angularjs.htm) to find some extreme performance problems in my application.

+Thank you, Torgeir, over at
+[Syntax success](http://www.syntaxsuccess.com) for testing the nuances of Angular.

+Let me know on Twitter if this was helpful to you!